biqqles/forumlancer/README.md

 ### Hosting

-I currently run Forumlancer on a Raspberry Pi 4.
+I currently run Forumlancer on Heroku.
 To host it yourself,

  - [create a bot user](https://discord.com/developers/applications)
  - set the environment variable `TOKEN` to your bot's token